tyr7z/ghidra-wasm-plugin/README.md

 ## Tips

+- Many Wasm programs, especially those compiled by Emscripten or Clang, use a global variable to store the C stack pointer.
+Real programs often make heavy use of the C stack; it's the only place to store variables that are larger than a single u32/u64, for example, or variables which require physical memory addresses.
+In order to allow Ghidra to analyze the C stack, set the "C Stack Pointer" in the Wasm Pre-Analyzer settings during initial analysis to the index of the global variable which is being used as the stack pointer (this will be the global used in the `stackSave`/`stackRestore` functions, if present, or the global used in the function prologue of any functions which use the C stack).
+Setting this option will cause Ghidra to analyze global.set/global.get operations involving the targeted global as stack pointer manipulations, which will allow the decompiler to recover stack variables and objects.
 - Element segments may be passive, or have offset expressions that depend on imported globals.
 In this case, the element segments are not automatically loaded to the table.
 You can manually load these segments by calling